-There is generally plenty of event parking in lots and structures surrounding both CenturyLink Field and Safeco Field.
+There is generally plenty of event parking in lots and structures surrounding both CenturyLink Field and T-Mobile Park.
 Lots can be accessed via the 4th Avenue exit off I-90 westbound.
 Parking in Pioneer Square and downtown is also an option, though expect at least a half-mile walk and some fairly hilly terrain, depending on where exactly you are coming from.

 The great outdoors

 From Puget Sound to Mount Rainier, Seattle is well-known for its natural scenery.
 While most of it can be glimpsed without ever leaving downtown, they can also be experienced first-hand as well.
 Ferries, boat tours, canoeing and sailing are all possible on the Sound from various piers along the waterfront.
 Mount Rainier is part of a national park that offers the usual outdoor activities such as hiking, camping and fishing.

 Seattle Center and Westlake Center are two of the most commonly visited areas of town by tourists, and the two locales are connected by a monorail line that runs back and forth every 10 minutes.
 Seattle Center is not only home to the Space Needle, but also the Museum of Pop Culture, the Pacific Science Center and several other attractions.
 Westlake Center is a four-story mall in the center of downtown, surrounded by countless shops and restaurants.